 Exam Score Retabulation

-If you are not satisfied with your exam result, you may request that your exam score be manually retabulated.
+If you are not satisfied with your paper-based exam result, you may request that your exam score be manually retabulated.
 Additional details regarding the deadline and payment process can be found on the Retabulation Request Form, available for 30 days following the release of results.

 The retabulation process only confirms that your scores are recorded and totaled correctly.
 If it is concluded that your scores were recorded and totaled correctly, your retabulation result email will only confirm that no errors were found, and your original score remains unchanged.
 We cannot provide any further details about your individual score.
 Retabulation is not an appeals process nor a re-marking service, nor will it change the grades on your individual answers.
 If your score is found to be accurate, you will still be responsible for paying the retabulation fee and no refund will be given.
 If, however, your score is found to be incorrect, even if it does not change your exam result, CFA Institute will promptly refund your retabulation fee.